 The Government has in place a counter-terrorism strategy called CONTEST.
 Prevent is one of the strands of CONTEST, which aims to prevent people from becoming or supporting terrorists.
-The strategy provides a stronger focus on safeguarding and supporting those vulnerable to radicalisation with tailored support and multiagency risk management.
-Read more about the Prevent in Hillingdon.
+The strategy provides a strong focus on safeguarding and supporting those vulnerable to radicalisation with tailored support and multiagency risk management.
+Read more about Prevent in Hillingdon.

-If you are concerned about a child or vulnerable person being vulnerable to radicalisation, then please contact your local Prevent lead at strongercommunities@hillingdon.gov.uk and consider a safeguarding referral.
+If you are concerned about a child or adult being vulnerable to radicalisation, then please contact your local Prevent lead at strongercommunities@hillingdon.gov.uk and consider a safeguarding referral.

 New Prevent duty e-learning courses are now available at www.gov.uk/prevent-duty-training.

-Local live training sessions are bookable via learning zone: Session 1 : Learning Zone - Introduction to Prevent Session 2: Learning Zone - A Spotlight on extreme ideologies
+Local live training sessions are bookable via learning zone: